U.S. Army Ordnance Corps

 Hall of Fame

-The Ordnance Corps Hall of Fame was established 42 years ago on May 9, 1969 to recognize and memorialize persons who have made a positive, significant contribution to the U.S. Army Ordnance Corps.
-Its members are honored with a permanent display in the Ordnance Museum at Aberdeen Proving Ground, Maryland.
+The Ordnance Corps Hall of Fame was established in 1969 to recognize and memorialize persons who have made a positive, significant contribution to the U.S. Army Ordnance Corps.

 Since its inception, the Hall of Fame has grown not only in membership, but also in its value to the Ordnance Corps.
 In addition to giving permanent recognition to those personnel who have made significant contributions to the Ordnance mission of the U.S. Army, it preserves a substantial amount of historical information about the Ordnance Corps and its distinguished contributors.

 Promotion of greater awareness is one of the goals of the Ordnance Corps Hall of Fame.
 Since before the Civil War, the members of the Hall of Fame, through technological advances rarely dreamed of by man, served their country and the Ordnance Corps proudly.
 Looking briefly at the accomplishments of only a few distinguished members,, it is easy to see the vast contributions made to the Ordnance Corps.
 From the development of small arms to the exploration of rocket propulsion, members of the Hall of Fame are remembered for their contributions.